nessdocs/nessdocs-portfolio-html-template/README.md

 I originally built this for my technical writing portfolio, but I've decided to offer it as a forkable/downloadable template.

 This is a simple, responsive html template for portfolios that can be adapted for multiple uses.
-Portfolios that are image-heavy (photography, art, etc.) should probably look for a different template.
+Portfolios that are image-heavy (photography, art, etc.) would probably look better with a different template.
 This template will not focus on your artwork enough.

 ## Previews